sdegueldre/Devent/README.md

 ## Settings :

-  * create .env file, copy the inside of the .env.example and change your settings.
+  * create .env file, copy the inside of the .env.example and change your settings (database and/or email).
   * `php artisan key:generate`
   * `php artisan jwt:secret`